 Firms marketing through private placement are required to comply with a number of provisions of the AIFMD.
 These include certain disclosure and reporting requirements and the so-called 'depositary-lite' regime.
 Reliance on, and compliance with, reverse solicitation (i.e. at the initiative of the investor) will avoid a number of these requirements altogether.
-Those wanting to market through private placement will need to monitor the private placement rules in the countries they are targeting, many of which are still unknown.
+Those wanting to market through private placement will need to monitor the private placement rules in the countries they are targeting.
 Those relying on reverse solicitation will require clearly defined procedures, as well as enhanced compliance monitoring and oversight, to ensure that they do not undertake marketing.

-What are the main requirements of AIFMD for EEA AIFMS and those Guernsey AIFMs which opt in to comply with the AIFMD Rules 2013?
+What are the main requirements of AIFMD for EEA AIFMs and those Guernsey AIFMs which opt in to comply with the AIFMD Rules and Guidance 2021?

-How will The AIFMD Rules, 2013 be applied to Guernsey AIFMs and Guernsey Depositaries which have both EEA and non-EEA business?
+How will The AIFMD Rules and Guidance, 2021 be applied to Guernsey AIFMs and Guernsey Depositaries which have both EEA and non-EEA business?

-The Commission has been requested to provide a clarification on Rule 5.3 of the AIFMD (Marketing) Rules, 2013.
-Rule 5.3 states that the Guernsey AIF or Guernsey AIFM should notify the Commission when marketing has ceased.
+The Commission has been requested to provide a clarification on Rule 2.4(2) of the AIFMD (Marketing) Rules, 2021.
+Rule 2.4(2) states that the Guernsey AIF or Guernsey AIFM must notify the Commission when marketing has ceased.
 This rule had been drafted with open-ended schemes in mind and the Commission is not expecting to be advised when the final closing had been reached in respect of a closed-ended fund.